chensxb97/basicCalculator/README.md

 # basicCalculator
-A calculator app built using Flask
+A basic calculator built using html, javascript and flask.

 ## Usage